gempir/gempbot-node/README.md

 Make sure to start with a **#**

 Make sure you create a "logs" folder and inside a folder with your channelname so the logs get saved correctly.

+To now start the bot just run start.bat or open a nodejs prompt and open gempbot.js

 # Credits